blukatdevelopment/UnchainedWorldsOld/character_creation/classes/lycanthrope.md

 GM can intermittently or entirely control your actions.
 All of your lycanthrope abilities and features are active during an unwilling shift.
 When you leave your lycanthrope form from an unwilling shift, you have 1 hit point and your clothing is damaged according to the extent of your growth during the transformation.
+If you resist a trigger, you are immune being triggered involuntarily for the next hour.

 ```
 +--------------------------------+----+